 - concessional rate if the property will be your principal residence.

 This duty is calculated as a percentage of the purchase price or the market value of the property, whichever is greater.
 Duty applies to the GST-inclusive price of a new property.

 It is usually paid at settlement but you have up to three months after settlement to pay.
 You cannot receive transfer of the title to the property until you have paid the duty.

-For more information, visit the State Revenue Office Victoria website.
+For more information, visit State Revenue Office Victoria.